mozilla/irlpodcast/content/episodes/2019-02-18-S04E06-decentralize-it.md

     **Manoush Z.:** Okay, so that's two problems, a loss of trust and a loss of money.
 Maria thinks decentralization might fix both.

-    **Manoush Z.:** How do you describe what you're doing these days, Maria?
+    How do you describe what you're doing these days, Maria?

     **Maria B.:** Well, Civil is a work in progress, so it's kind of hard to say.